AskTheApi/asktheapi-team-builder/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Versions](https://img.shields.io/pypi/pyversions/asktheapi-team-builder.svg)](https://pypi.org/project/asktheapi-team-builder/)

 A high-level Python library for building and managing networks of autonomous agents that collaborate to solve complex tasks.
-It’s designed to work seamlessly with APIs defined using the OpenAPI standard.
+It's designed to work seamlessly with APIs defined using the OpenAPI standard.
 The library provides a clean, type-safe interface for creating, configuring, and running teams of agents, making it easy to orchestrate multi-agent workflows with minimal boilerplate.

 ## Features